University of North Texas: Broadcast

 KNTU (88.1 FM), licensed and owned by the university and operated by students, has, for years, broadcast to the North Texas region.
 Jazz has always been a feature of the station; but in 1981, it became the predominant format.
 KNTU began broadcasting in stereo in 1986 and, on March 22, 1988, increased its broadcasting power from 6,700 watts to 100,000, extending its reach to about a 60-mile radius from its tower located on the Denton campus.
 KNTU is part of the Mean Green Radio Network, which reaches 10 million listeners.
-Under the guidance of now-retired faculty member Bill Mercer (1926–2025), several sports broadcasters and radio personalities have emerged from North Texas, including Dave Barnett formerly of ESPN; George Dunham; Craig Miller; Mark Followill, TV play-by-play voice for the Dallas Mavericks since 2005; Craig Way, current play-by-play announcer for the Longhorn Network; and Emma Tiedemann (not a UNT alumna, but Mercer's granddaughter and current play-by-play voice of the Portland Sea Dogs in Maine).
+Under the guidance of then-faculty member Bill Mercer (1926–2025), several sports broadcasters and radio personalities have emerged from North Texas, including Dave Barnett formerly of ESPN; George Dunham; Craig Miller; Mark Followill, TV play-by-play voice for the Dallas Mavericks since 2005; Craig Way, current play-by-play announcer for the Longhorn Network; and Emma Tiedemann (not a UNT alumna, but Mercer's granddaughter and current play-by-play voice of the Portland Sea Dogs in Maine).

 NTTV, UNT's 24-hour cable television station, features student-produced and student-centric programming.